dart-lang/language/working/2364 - primary constructors/feature-specification.md

 With a declaring header constructor (aka a primary constructor), the formal parameters in the header are introduced into a new scope, known as the _primary initializer scope_.
-This scope is inserted into the scope chain in several locations.
+This scope is inserted as the current scope in several locations.
 In particular, it is _not_ the enclosing scope for the body scope of the class, even though it is located syntactically in the class header.
 It is actually the other way around, namely, the class body scope is the enclosing scope for the primary initializer scope.